Money Talks (1997 film): Plot

 Villard then calls Franklin using James' phone and demands the return of his diamonds.
-Realizing that he has no chance on his own, Franklin calls the police detectives, Carmine, the French mercenaries, and Aaron, telling them all to meet him at the Los Angeles Memorial Coliseum.
+Realizing that he has no chance on his own, Franklin calls the police detectives, Carmine, the French mercenaries, and Aaron, telling them all to meet him at the Coliseum.
 It is revealed that Detective Bobby Pickett is a dirty cop working for Villard.
 A massive shootout ensues in which both police detectives and Carmine and his crew are all wiped out.
-Aaron shows up with a henchman, an assault rifle, and an RPG, and proceeds to wipe out most of Villard's men, including Dubray.
+Aaron shows up with a henchman, an assault rifle, and an RPG, and proceeds to wipe out most of Villard's men, including Dubray and Pickett.
 In the meantime, James manages to escape from Villard's men, after placing several unpinned grenades beneath his helicopter, ready to detonate if he tries to take off.
 He then reunites with Franklin, saving him from being shot by Villard.
 However, when cornered once again, Franklin realizes that the diamonds are not worth dying for, and throws them at Villard's remaining men, who drop their weapons and begin grabbing as many as they can.
 The police arrive in the meantime.
 Villard tries to escape in the helicopter and the grenades detonate, killing him.
 In the end, both Franklin and James are cleared and branded as heroes.
 Franklin saves an unknown amount of the diamonds and puts one on a wedding ring that he gives to James, who marries Grace with Franklin as his best man.
 Before the credits roll, James (alongside Grace), Guy (alongside Connie), and Franklin (alongside Paula) walk down the stairs presumably heading out on a date.